KnockerPulsar/dotfiles/README.md

 # Notes
 - I had some issues with GNOME themes not applying on Ubuntu 20.04.
 I was able to apply them using [LXAppearance](https://wiki.lxde.org/en/LXAppearance)
+- You must have i3blocks 1.5 or newer for the temperature block to show the correct temperature.
+Make sure the `SENSOR_CHIP` parameter in i3block's config matches your CPU.